top of page

 Early spring

-2. Apply Grandpa’s Backyard Essential Vegetable Blend.
+2. Apply 1 more application.
 This is a crucial time for new growth

 During the growing season

-3. Regular applications: For continued productivity, apply Grandpa’s Essential Vegetable Blend fertilizer every three to four weeks, depending on the specific plant's needs.
+3. Regular applications: For continued productivity, apply 1 application every three to four weeks, depending on the specific plant's needs.

 Citrus Trees

-The best time to fertilize citrus trees with Grandpa’s Backyard Essential Citrus Tree Blend is in early
+The best time to fertilize citrus trees with Grandpa’s Backyard Soluble or Spreadable Plant Food is in early

 spring, just before they bloom